l-with/ansible-role-vault/README.md

 Install vault as docker container

-This is simple installation on one host, nevertheless the default storage configuration is `raft` (kind of for extensibility).
+This is as a first step build for a simple installation on one host, nevertheless the default storage configuration is `raft` (kind of for extensibility) and waiting for the cluster to become ready before adding configruations is builtin.

 There are role variables to